 For our purposes, it is also important to examine whether the ideology of a given judge as measured by the party of the appointing prime minister or by their estimated ideal point score (from the indirect method) impacts the influence of different interveners.
 Under the affiliation story, for example, we would see judges appointed by Liberal prime ministers or those with negative ideal point scores particularly influenced by liberal interveners.
 However, when we include interaction terms between the party of the appointing prime minister and the number of different types of intervention (liberal, conservative, or neutral), the interaction terms are not significant.
-A similarly insignificant outcome results when we include interaction terms between a judge's ideal point and the number of different types of intervention (liberal, conservative, or neutral).
-This result indicates that liberal or conservative judges (as measured by whether they were appointed by Liberal or Conservative prime ministers or by their estimated ideal point score in cases without interventions) are not impacted differentially by interveners with similar policy inclinations.
+A similarly insignificant outcome results when we include interaction terms between a judge's ideal point and the number of different types of intervention (liberal, conservative, or neutral), the indicates that liberal or conservative prime ministers or by their estimated ideal point score in cases without interventions) are not impacted differentially by interveners with similar policy inclinations.